 Honey Petal Plants

-Panicum virgatum
+Panicum virgatum - Switchgrass

-Panicum virgatum
+Panicum virgatum - Switchgrass

 Couldn't load pickup availability

-Sizes available: Landscape plug
+Sizes available: HPP #1

-Basics: zones 3-9, 24-36" x 24", full sun to part sun, hazy, pale pink clouds of tiny flowers held high above the foliage late summer into fall, turning a gold-brown, along with the foliage, as the season cools, tolerant as to soil type and various levels of moisture from medium-wet to dry
+Basics: zones 3-9, 24-36" x 24", full sun to part sun, hazy, pale pink clouds of tiny flowers held high above the foliage late summer into fall, turning a gold-brown, along with the foliage, as the season cools, tolerant as to soil type and various levels of moisture from medium-wet to dry.

 Common names: Switchgrass, Wand Panic Grass, Wobsqua Grass, Blackbent, Wild Redtop, Tall Prairiegrass, Virginia Switchgrass